thoughtspot/user_tools/README.md

 2. `get_users` that can get users and groups from a ThoughtSpot cluster in multiple formats.
 3. `sync_from_excel` that syncs ThoughtSpot from a properly formatted Excel document.
 The format for the Excel document is the same as the one created by `get_users`.
-4. `transfer_ownership` that transfers all of the objects owned by one one user to another.
+4. `transfer_ownership` transfers all of the objects owned by one user to another.
 Partial transfer of ownership is not currently supported.

-You might also notice a validate_json file that is a simple, command line validator or JSON.
+You might also notice a validate_json file that is a simple, command-line validator or JSON.
 Use if you like.

 ### delete_ugs